-13 A rebound hammer equipment is a non-destructive testing device used to evaluate the strength of geopolимер concrete samples by assessing the surface indentation.
+A rebound hammer equipment is a non-destructive testing device used to evaluate the strength of geopolymers concrete samples by assessing the surface indentation.
 This method is widely applied to both cube and cylindrical specimens to estimate their compressive strength.
 The device works by striking the concrete surface with a spring-loaded hammer, and the rebound distance is measured to infer the material's strength.
-The rebound number obtained from this test correlates with the compressive strength, providing a quick and efficient estimate without causing damage to the sample (Brencich et al., 2020; Kumavat et al., 2021).
-Fig 3.14 illustrates the rebound hammer strength test being conducted on a concrete sample.
+The rebound number obtained from this test correlates with the compressive strength, providing a quick and efficient estimate without causing damage to the sample (Bencich et al., 2020; Kumavat et al., 2021).
+Fig. 3.14 illustrates the rebound hammer strength test being conducted on a concrete sample.

-Fig. 3.14: Picture during rebound hammer strength test
+Fig. 3.14: Picture During Rebound Hammer Strength Test

-3.4.9 Seawater condition
+3.4.9 Seawater Condition

-The seawater condition is established using salt to create a saline environment in accordance with ASTM standards.
+The seawater condition is created by using salt to simulate a saline environment in compliance with ASTM standards.
 A 5% concentration of salt is dissolved in 40 liters of tap water.
 Following the preparation of the saline solution, the GPC cube specimens were submerged in it for durability assessment.
 The specimens' weight measurements and compressive strength evaluations after 6, 12, 18, and 24 weeks were conducted in the saline solution.
-Fig 3.15 illustrates the seawater conditions established in a water tub containing concrete sample.
+Fig. 3.15 illustrates the seawater conditions established in a water tub containing concrete sample.

-Fig. 3.15: Picture of seawater solution with the cube specimens
+Fig. 3.15: Picture of Seawater Solution with the Cube Specimens

-3.4.10 Sulphate attack
+3.4.10 Sulphate Attack

-A sulphate solution was prepared in the laboratory using magnesium sulphate, with 5% sulphate chemicals dissolved in tap water stored in a 40-litre tub.
-The sulphate attack test involved immersing the GPC cube specimens in the solution for a duration of 18 weeks.
-Fig 3.16 illustrates the sulphate attack setup created in water tubs containing the concrete cube specimens.
-The GPC specimens were subjected to weight measurement and compressive strength analysis at intervals of 6 weeks, 12 weeks, and 18 weeks, respectively.
+A sulfate solution was prepared in the laboratory by dissolving 5% magnesium sulfate in tap water and storing it in a 40-liter tub.
+The sulfate attack test involved submerging the GPC cube specimens in this solution for a period of 18 weeks.
+Fig. 3.16 depicts the sulfate attack setup, showing the water tubs containing the concrete cube specimens.
+The GPC specimens were analyzed for weight and compressive strength at intervals of 6 weeks, 12 weeks, and 18 weeks, respectively.

-Fig. 3.16: Picture of sulphate solutions with the cube specimens
+Fig. 3.16: Picture of Sulphate Solutions with the Cube Specimens

-3.4.11 Acid attack
+3.4.11 Acid Attack

-The acid attack resistance of the concrete specimens was assessed by immersing them in an acidic solution for a period ranging from 6 weeks to 18 weeks.
-The solution was prepared according to ASTM standards using sulphuric acid, with 5% acid dissolved in tap water stored in a tub.
-The specimens were examined for weight and compressive strength after 6 weeks of exposure to the solution.
+The acid attack resistance of the concrete specimens was evaluated by immersing them in an acidic solution for durations ranging from 6 weeks to 18 weeks.
+The solution, prepared in accordance with ASTM standards, consisted of 5% sulfuric acid dissolved in tap water and stored in a tub.
+The specimens were analyzed for weight and compressive strength after 6 weeks of exposure to the solution.

-3.4.12 Wetting-drying condition
+3.4.12 Wetting-Drying Condition

-The wetting-drying condition was evaluated on GPC specimens.
-The specimens were submerged in water at room temperature for 24 hours, followed by a continuous cycle of wetting and drying.
+The wetting-drying condition was assessed on GPC specimens by submerging them in water at room temperature for 24 hours, followed by repeated cycles of wetting and drying.
 After completing 30, 45, 60, 75, and 90 cycles, the specimens were assessed for weight and compressive strength.

-3.5 Machine learning
+3.5 Machine Learning

-3.5.1 Genetic programming (GP)
+3.5.1 Genetic Programming (GP)

-88 Genetic techniques (GA) are adaptive heuristic search techniques categorized under evolutionary algorithms.
+Genetic techniques (GA) are adaptive heuristic search techniques categorized under evolutionary algorithms.
 Genetic algorithms are based on the ideas of natural selection and genetics.
 These strategies include using historical data to direct a random search toward regions of the solution space that are probable to provide superior performance.
 They are often used to provide enhanced solutions for optimization and search problems.
 Genetic algorithms emulate the process of natural selection, wherein organisms capable of adapting to environmental changes may live, reproduce, and pass their traits to subsequent generations.
 These simulations use the notion of "survival of the fittest" to identify the most successful individuals in each generation as they endeavour to resolve a difficulty.
 Each generation has people that signify points inside the search space and potential solutions.
 Each person is denoted by a sequence of characters, numbers, floats, or bits.
 This sequence has resemblance to the chromosome.